Michael Gardiner: 2009-2010: Minor Premiership and consecutive grand finals

 Gardiner had a stellar 2010 season.
 He played 22 games, the most he had ever played in a single season, during which he averaged 10.5 disposals, 17 hit-outs a game and kicked 10 goals for the year.
-He combined his aggression and mobility around the ground with masterful ruck performances, recording a top three finish in the competition for hit-outs to advantage.
-During the season, Gardiner hit the headlines for a late night altercation with Carlton Football Club's Mitch Robinson.
+He combined his aggression and mobility around the ground with masterful ruck performances, recording a top-three finish in the competition for hit-outs to advantage.
+During the season, Gardiner hit the headlines for a late-night altercation with Carlton Football Club's Mitch Robinson.

-However, Gardiner's on-field performances helped the Saints qualify for the Finals Series in third, winning through to a third consecutive Preliminary Final and second consecutive Grand Final with wins over Geelong and Western in Week 1 and 3 of the Finals Series.
-Gardiner kicked the first goal in St Kilda's hard fought Qualifying Final victory over the Geelong.
+However, Gardiner's on-field performances helped the Saints qualify for the Finals Series in third, winning through to a third consecutive Preliminary Final and second consecutive Grand Final with wins over Geelong and the Western Bulldogs in Weeks 1 and 3 of the Finals Series.
+Gardiner kicked the first goal in St Kilda's hard-fought Qualifying Final victory over Geelong.
 He was selected to play in his third career Grand Final.
 During the first half, Gardiner sustained a hamstring strain which effectively ended his season, restricted to the interchange bench for the remainder for the game.
 His absence being notably covered by Jason Blake in a tightly contested match.

-Final Game and Retirement 2011
+2011: Final game and retirement

 Hampered by persistent injuries throughout the season, Gardiner was only able to play in one match – the round 24 victory against Carlton which secured finals football for the Saints.
 During the game, Gardiner proved he had lost none of his ability with a 10 disposal half before being subbed out.
 The Carlton match would prove to be Gardiner's last AFL game before retiring after the Saints premature exit from the 2011 Finals Series in the Elimination Final the following week.
 Gardiner played 52 games for the Saints, during which time he returned to being one of the best ruckmen in the league.
 He was a crucial piece in the St Kilda FC team that dominated the AFL between 2008 and 2010.